 Last week I showed you how we organize our chest freezer, and it has been great having all of our frozen foods so easily accessible!
 But that little OCD part of me wasn’t quite satisfied with just having the contents of the freezer organized; I still never remembered what was in there and found that sometimes we ran out of things or I bought duplicates of things because I hadn’t seen them in the freezer the last time I checked.

 So I decided we needed a freezer inventory system to make sure we were replenishing the things we used, and that we were using the things we bought instead of just letting them sit there.
 Today I’m going to show you how easy it is to set up your own freezer inventory system, and how easy it is to maintain!

 The most important piece of any organizational system is the ability to easily maintain it.
 It doesn’t matter how awesome your system is or how long you spent setting it up; if it isn’t easy to keep up with it, you’ll abandon it eventually.
 Luckily this freezer inventory system is not only easy to set up, but super easy to maintain!

 And to make it easier for you to get started, I’m sharing my complete freezer inventory template!
-I used Excel to create this template but you should be able to edit it to fit your grocery habits using any spreadsheet software.
-Get the link to download the freezer inventory template below.
+I used Google Sheets to create this template but you should be able to edit it to fit your grocery habits using any spreadsheet software.
+Get the link to make a copy of the freezer inventory template below.

 Set Up A Simple Chest Freezer Inventory System